michal4132/libesphttpd/README.md

 # FORK

-This fork aims to bring support ESP8266.
+This fork aims to bring support for ESP8266.

 # Examples